 Is it a good idea to keep a fridge in the garage?

-It is not bad to keep a refrigerator in your garage if you understand all the complications that can arise from that decision, and prepare properly for them.
-If you live in an area where temperature extremes are common, you need to ensure your refrigerator can handle such in an uninsulated garage.
+Keeping a refrigerator in your garage is not bad if you understand all the complications of that decision and prepare appropriately for them.
+Suppose you live in an area that gets very cold in the winter or very hot in the summer.
+In that case, you must ensure your refrigerator can handle extreme temperatures.

-The rest of the article will show you what happens when you keep a refrigerator in the garage.
-Also, watch out for tips to keep in mind if you choose to move your refrigerator to the garage.
+The rest of the article will show what happens when you keep a refrigerator in the garage.
+Also, watch out for tips to remember if you move your refrigerator to the garage.

 What Happens When You Keep a Refrigerator in the Garage?

-In hot weather, the compressor will run continuously as it attempts to keep the compartment at freezing temperatures.
-This will lead to higher energy consumption and will wear down the refrigerator’s parts quickly.
-You may also notice that items in the freezer take longer to get frozen, if ever.
+In hot weather, the compressor constantly runs to keep the compartment cold.
+This will lead to higher energy consumption and quickly wear down the refrigerator’s parts.

-Tips for Keeping a Refrigerator in the Garage
+Tips for Keeping a Fridge in the Garage

 Insulate the Garage

-If you confirm that the temperatures in your garage will be too cold or too hot for your refrigerator, you can improve the temperatures inside with insulation.
 If you can’t afford complete insulation, you can focus on the walls alone.
-Remember, you are only trying to keep the temperature at a range that is comfortable for your refrigerator.
+Remember, you are only trying to keep the temperature comfortable for your refrigerator.